 - Tasmania 60 Great Short Walks (Parks Tasmania; mobile app available)

 An essential list if you’re visiting Tasmania – from half an hour to some solid day walks, there’s a range of walks across a range of environments across Tasmania.
-(If that’s not enough, TasTrails suggests 93 trails across the state.)
+(If that’s not enough, TasTrails suggests 93 trails across the state.

 So, what are the “Best Walks in the World”?

 What are the “world’s greatest walks” according to others?
 These lists have often provided me with the ideas or inspiration I need to find a challenging hike when I have the opportunity to travel overseas.
-It’s by no means exhaustive, but should give you at least a few ideas to inspire to!
+It’s by no means exhaustive, but should give you at least a few ideas to inspire you!

 - The world’s greatest walks (Australian Geographic).

-I’ve done none of these – most are multi-day walks that require a big time commitment.
+I’ve done none of these – most are multi-day walks that require a BIG time commitment.

 - World’s Best Hikes: 15 Classic Trails (National Geographic)